ozcar9975/drexel_food_fenders/USERGUIDE.md

 **Monsters**

-There are monsters with different unique abilties that the player must beware of, including invicibility.
+There are monsters with different unique abilities that the player must beware of, including invincibility.
 There is a boss monster with a lot more health points.
 For example, when the armadillo is rolling, every monster is invincible.

 ![Alt text](image-7.png)